Father recounts narrow escape from Shuswap houseboat fire - Salmon Arm Observer

 About midnight, the houseboat’s generator was started because the group had been using air conditioners and other appliances.
 With it being the first night on the boat, Witt decided to stay awake while it was on.

-After about an hour and a half, the generator started kicking out, he said; then it cut out completely.
-Everything went dim and all noise stopped.
+After about an hour and a half, the generator started kicking out.
+Then it cut stopped completely.
+Everything went dim and silent

-Thinking the loss of power was odd, Witt looked down the hall and noticed a flickering light.
-He spotted a fire extinguisher so he headed back to the compartment that housed the engine and generator.
-He opened the door a few inches, saw flames, and was hit with a blast of heat.
+Witt looked down the hall and noticed a flickering light.
+He spotted a fire extinguisher and headed back to the area that housed the engine and generator.
+He opened the door a few inches, saw flames, and was hit with a blast of heat and smoke.

 Witt speaks with pride and awe of how everyone helped each other and exited in a fast, orderly way.